miloszmisiek/ci-p5-cutback/README.md

 - The rating component displays the average rating and counter for every given rating for the product.
 Users can see how many votes were submitted for every star and judge their opinion based on that.

-- Only registered users have rating have access to rating functionality.
+- Only registered users who have ratings have access to rating functionality.

 - Logged-in users can submit their ratings and update them if they change their opinion